kingston-hackSpace/MediaPlayer__RaspberryPi/README.md

 - The previous script performs:

-    - Play video at fullcreen and looping
+    - Play video at fullscreen and looping

     - Disable any screen saver, preventing the screen going to blank

     - Shutdown the RPi after 6 hrs of video running

 - Now, make your file executable (permission to run the .sh script):

 ```